 In addition, the Field Research Module provides students with field experience and students are expected to produce a scholarly paper that enhances the academic field of global health.

 The application deadline for Fall 2014 is April 1, 2014.
 For more information about program application, please visit Admissions.
 If you have any questions about the program, please contact us at email@example.com.

 For more information, check out the Program Brochure.

-Please join us for an online Information Sessions on January 13 and February 4
+Please join us for An online Information Session

 Program Director: Bernhard Liese, Chair of International Health